ivos/git-crash-course/Readme.md

 A **remote** is defined within a copy of the repo and represents a named connection to another copy of the same repo.
 The connection is defined by a URL, the protocol can be SSH, HTTP or file.

-The usual read/write connection uses the SSH protocol, read/only connections are usually defined with HTTP protocol.
+While the **HTTP**-based connection is the most versatile, usually being able to pass through corporate security walls, it means you have to authenticate (with a username and password) every time you communicate with that remote
+(which might be quite often in your daily routine), which renders it a bit impractical for substantial work.

+The **SSH**-based connection requires some upfront work to set up the SSH key (see _Installation_ and _Accessing Git repo_ below), however the operating system or IDE is then usually able to the SHH key in use and therefore lets you communicate with the remote without any hassle.

-You can use file protocol e.g. to keep a backup copy of the repo on a flash disk.
+You can use also the **file** protocol e.g. to keep a backup copy of the repo on a flash disk.

 So Alice and Bob can each have their own copy of the repo.
 Alice can define a remote pointing to Bob’s copy and vice versa,